 While the focus of the program is on learning-through-doing (applied learning), elective experiential learning courses and extracurricular activities provide additional opportunities for students to build their résumés.
 For example:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your online BS in Management Information Systems degree at SNHU include:

-Structured Query Language (SQL) is at the heart of most data systems.
-In this course, students will learn the basics of SQL programming as it relates to both database management and data manipulation.
-This course will also provide students with an overview of more advanced topics such as embedded SQL, function calls, and stored procedures.
+Structured Query Language (SQL) is at the heart of many data systems.
+In this course, students learn the basics of SQL programming as it relates to data management,data manipulation, and data analysis.

 This course provides the hardware/software technology background for information technology personnel.
 Hardware topics include CPU architecture, memory, registers, addressing modes, busses, instruction sets and a variety of input/output devices.
 Software topics include operating system modules, process management, memory and file system management.
 Also included are basic network components and multi-user operating systems.
-Offered every year.